29jm/29jm.github.io/_posts/2020-03-07-advanced-memory-allocation.markdown

 ### Porting the allocator to userspace

-Sure, the kernel and its WM are what will be stressing memory the most for a while, and we could get away with keeping a buddy allocator for our userspace `malloc`.
+Sure, the kernel and its window manager are what will be stressing memory the most for a while, and we could get away with keeping a buddy allocator for our userspace `malloc`.
 That memory is freed on exit anyway.
 But where's the fun in that?
 Can't we adapt our code so that it works in both the kernel and in userspace?

 Of course we can.
 We already have a build-level mechanism for that with our C library, which is built twice: once for the kernel with the `_KERNEL_` preprocessor symbol defined, and a second time for userspace.

 There are two things that we'll have to adapt for userspace:
-1. The place where our blocks live will now be after our program, i.e. at `sbrk(0)`, and not after our kernel executable.
+1. Our allocated blocks will now live after our program in memory, i.e. at `sbrk(0)`, and not after our kernel executable.
 2. Whereas the kernel has its whole memory pool preallocated, that makes no sense for userspace, so we'll have to call `sbrk` regularly to ask the kernel for more memory.

 To address the first point, I added the following bit of code to the beginning of `malloc`: